Back to ArticlesBy Adrien Laurent

 • Compliance: Creatio as a platform can be made compliant, but it does not specifically advertise built-in pharma compliance.
 Since it's a flexible system, a company can implement Part 11 controls (e.g., using its process engine to enforce review/approval steps and log changes).
 For HIPAA, if on-prem, the company manages compliance; if cloud, one would need to check if Creatio signs BAAs.
 Its data protection and role-based security are solid, and it supports audit logging of user actions.
 For GxP use, a validation package would need to be created, but some regulated customers have used Creatio for processes (there are cases in financial services – similarly regulated – using it).
 In summary, it's possible to meet compliance on Creatio, but requires effort just like any general platform.

 • Pricing: Mid-range, flexible licensing.
-Creatio typically charges per user per month for each module (Sales, Marketing, Service) or offers bundles.
-Exact pricing is on request and can be tailored (especially if on-prem license).
+Creatio's core platform starts at $25 per user/month, with CRM tools (sales, marketing, service) at $15 per user/month each.
+Additional user types are available at $12 per user/month.
+Note the minimum purchase requirement of $10,000 per year.
+Exact pricing can be tailored (especially for on-prem license).
 They often highlight competitive TCO since one can do many customizations in-house (no-code) rather than hiring expensive developers.
-For a point of reference, small deployments might be in the $30–60/user/month range, but enterprise packs with full functionality can climb.
 The investment is usually still less than Veeva or Salesforce when considering the cost of change requests on those platforms.

 • Market Reputation: Creatio has a growing presence and has been recognized in Gartner Magic Quadrants for CRM.
 In the life sciences context, it's seen as a "right-sized" solution for companies that want more control over tailoring their CRM.
 Gartner Peer reviews show Creatio CRM rated very highly (4.9/5), though by a smaller number of users, indicating those who adopt it are very satisfied.
 Some emerging pharma companies choose Creatio to avoid being locked into bigger vendors' workflows.
 Its no-code ethos means even business users can adjust the system (within limits) – this agility is a big plus when biotech processes evolve rapidly.
 Support is provided by Creatio and its partner network; often local partners assist with implementation.
 Scalability: Creatio can scale to large user counts (it's built on robust architecture, and on-prem one can beef up servers as needed).
 It's used in 100+ countries, implying reliability at scale.
 Overall, Creatio is a strong contender for mid-sized biotech or pharma, offering a balance between out-of-box functionality and customizability.